 The first question we need to answer is, Should you think when you meditate?

 Some meditators would say an absolute “No” because meditation is about mindfully observing the world, not thinking.
 However, in some types of meditation this simply is not true (see below).

 When we meditate in the most basic sense, such as by mindfully observing the breath, we do not deliberately think.
 Instead of thinking, we observe the object that we are meditating on, such as the breath.
 We will naturally experience thoughts when meditating, but this is not the goal.
-Instead the goal is non-judgmental observation of the present moment.
-In other words, it’s about watching and sensing now.
+Instead, the goal is non-judgmental observation of the present moment.

-We use this mindful awareness in many forms of meditation, such as Anapanasati (mindful breathing), Vipassana (Buddhist insight meditation), Body Scans, Samatha, and many other techniques.
+We use this mindful awareness in many forms of meditation, such as Anapanasati (mindful breathing), Vipassana (Buddhist insight meditation), Body Scan, Samatha, and many other techniques.

-If you do experience a thought while meditating, it is best to calmly observe the thoughts in the present moment, and to tell yourself, “This is just a thought”.
-This trains the mind to calmly observe thoughts rather than getting lost in them, and also to be less reactive to negative or painful thoughts.
+If you do experience a thought while meditating, it is best to calmly observe the thought in the present moment.
+Tell yourself, “This is just a thought”.
+This trains the mind to calmly observe thoughts rather than getting lost in them.
+Plus, it makes us less reactive to negative or painful thoughts.